You’re carelessly petting your dog and suddenly you notice a lump on their back.

 You can easily recognize these cysts as bluish bumps on your dog’s skin.
 If they burst, they will ooze a grayish-white or brownish discharge.
 These cysts are basically very large pimples that are usually harmless to your pet.

 As for the treatment, anti-inflammatory drugs and antibiotics usually do the trick.
 It is better to check with your vet though, because they may be mistaken for something more serious.
-The easiest way to prevent them from appearing in the first place is proper skin and hair hygiene of your dog.
+The easiest way to prevent them from appearing in the first place is proper skin and hair hygiene for your dog.

 7. Skin Tumors